sweattk/lovey/README.md

 # lovey
-A coding tale of kitten
+A coding tale of a kitten named LOVEY